MakerBay/Coral_Reef_Mapping_Drone/README.md

 ![Coral Reefs](https://user-images.githubusercontent.com/58210744/80578411-fe746a80-8a3a-11ea-8785-430a610e751d.JPG "Office for Coastal Management, National Oceanic and Atmospheric Administration")

 * **So far the human race (yes, that includes you) has done a pretty good job of destroying nearly all of the earth's coral reefs.
-Don't beleive me?
+Don't believe me?
 Read on.**

 The third global bleaching event, from 2014 to 2017, brought mass bleaching-level heat stress to more than 75 percent of global reefs; nearly 30 percent also suffered mortality level stress.
 This bleaching event was the longest, most widespread, and most destructive on record.
 [State of the Climate 2017](https://www.ametsoc.net/sotc2017/StateoftheClimate2017_lowres.pdf)